iarobotics/p1_gr730/README.md

 # p1_gr730
-Contains files and the project for 1st semester in CA7 AAU
+Contains the project for 1st semester in CA7 AAU, appendix and worksheets.